SwissDataScienceCenter/renku-design-docs/rfcs/012-add-session-ssh-support/012-add-session-ssh-support.md

 ### Mapping between ssh login and Renku user session

-Given that a single ssh pubkey could apply to more than one Renku session, it is not realistic to use the ssh key itself as the mechanism which maps the ssh session to the Renku user session; this means it is not possible to have a solution in which the login is `ssh Renku@<ssh-proxy>` and the session is uniquely identified by the ssh key.
+Given that multiple Renku sessions could potentially use the same (user) ssh public key, it is not possible to use the ssh key itself as the mechanism which maps the ssh session to the Renku user session; this means it is not possible to have a solution in which the login is `ssh renku@<ssh-proxy>` and the session is uniquely identified by the ssh key.
 The most straightforward solution is one in which the username maps uniquely to a Renku user session.

-A mechanism is then required which maps ssh username and ssh public key to a Renku user session.
+A mechanism is then required which maps ssh username to a Renku user session and the ssh challenge is successful using one of the user's registered ssh public keys.

 ### Session creation